Zhuxitong/ppsPCP/README.md

 ```

 ### Download and Installation
 Installing ppsPCP can be very easy.
-Simply download and uncompress the ppsPCP package, then put the bin directory into your PATH.
+You can either download and uncompress the ppsPCP package or through git.
+After downloading, remember to put the bin directory into your PATH.
 ```
+# download the ppsPCP
 $ wget
+or
+git

 $ export PATH=/path/to/bin/:$PATH
 ```